MarinovM03/bitcoin-learning-hub/README.md

 Bitcoin Learning Hub provides a structured, dark-themed interface for learning about Bitcoin and cryptocurrency.
 The platform supports full user authentication, content ownership, live market data, and community interaction features.

 - **Guests** can browse articles, read article details, explore the glossary, and view comments.
-- **Logged-in users** can create articles, contribute glossary terms, and post comments.
+- **Logged-in users** can create articles, contribute glossary terms, post comments, and save drafts.
 - **Authors** have full control (Edit/Delete) over their own articles, glossary terms, and comments.

 ---